hlelo101/hlelo101/README.md

-Somebody that writes code for fun
+Somebody that writes code and do things for fun